 Securing web apps with HTTPS is more important than ever before.
 Browser enforcement of HTTPS is becoming increasingly strict.
 Sites that don't use HTTPS are increasingly labeled as insecure.
 Browsers are also starting to enforce that new and existing web features must only be used from an secure context (Chromium,

 Today we’re very happy to announce that the first preview of the next minor release of ASP.NET Core and .NET Core is now available for you to try out.
-We’ve been working hard on this release over the past months,
+We’ve been working hard on this release over the past months, along with many folks from the community,

 Today we released stable packages for ASP.NET MVC 5.2.4, Web API 5.2.4, and Web Pages 3.2.4 on NuGet.
 This release contains some minor bug fixes and a couple of new features specifically targeted at enabling .NET Standard support for the ASP.NET Web API Client.